Get insider access

 Speech + Subway Noise Audio Sample

-It has a disappointing noise-handling performance.
+The mic has a disappointing noise-handling performance.
 It can separate your voice somewhat from moderate noise, like at the office, but it'll still be audible in the background.
 With louder noise, like a train passing, your voice gets completely drowned out.
-Again, the manufacturer advertises a better mic performance via USB-C. There's not much noticeable difference with that connection, but you can listen to the mic's noise-handling performance with pink noise and speech via USB-C here, and with subway noise here.
+Again, the manufacturer advertises a better mic performance via USB-C, and we didn't find much noticeable difference with that connection.
+You can listen to the mic's noise-handling performance via USB-C in these clips of speech with pink noise and with subway noise.

 Active Features